 No!
 Israel never set out to acquire territory.
 Rather, Israel faced an imminent war of aggression in the spring of 1967.
-Egypt and Syria had unified their military command, and in May closed the Straits of Tiran to Israeli shipping, cutting off the Jewish state’s trade lifeline.
+Egypt and Syria had unified their military command and in May closed the Straits of Tiran to Israeli shipping, cutting off the Jewish state’s trade lifeline.
 Egypt imposed a blockade of the port city of Eilat and expelled the UN emergency peace-keeping force.
-These steps qualified as a casus belli, a declaration of war.
-Hundreds of thousands of Arab troops amassed on the borders, poised “to drive the Jews into the sea.”
+Hundreds of thousands of Arab troops amassed on Israel’s borders, poised “to drive the Jews into the sea.”
+These steps qualified as a casus belli, an act leading to a justified declaration of war.

 Was Israel justified in launching a preemptive strike in self-defense?

-After weeks in pursuit of a diplomatic resolution to the crisis, Israel launched a war of self-defense.
-The IDF thwarted the would-be Egyptian and Syrian attackers, and after Jordan opened an eastern battlefront, defeated those aggressors as well.
+After weeks in pursuit of a diplomatic resolution to the crisis, Israel launched a war of self-defense, which became known as the Six-Day War.
+The IDF thwarted the would-be Egyptian and Syrian attackers, and after Jordan opened an eastern battlefront, defeated the Jordanian aggressors as well.

 Did Israel offer to trade land for peace?

-Nine days after the cease-fire took effect, the Knesset rushed to enact a “land for peace” policy with both Egypt and Syria in pursuit of a final peace agreement.
-Both countries rejected the Israeli overture.
+Nine days after the cease-fire took effect, the Knesset rushed to enact a “land for peace” policy in pursuit of a final peace agreement.
+Israel’s Arab neighbors rejected the Israeli overture.
 The Arab League met and reinforced these rejections, offering the infamous “Three No’s” — “no negotiations, no recognition, no peace.”

 No!
 The UN Security Council met and issued Resolution 242, a formula to deal with “disputed territory” in the context of a final peace agreement.
 Resolution 242 called upon Israel to relinquish ”territory” acquired (rejecting the phrase “all territory” or identical territory) in exchange for comprehensive treaties for “defensible borders” and an end to all claims against the Jewish state.

-Resolution 242 stipulated that Israel transfer land only in exchange “for peace within secure and recognized boundaries, free from threats or acts of force.”
+Israel was to transfer land only in exchange “for peace within secure and recognized boundaries, free from threats or acts of force.”

-Pending a final peace agreement, was Israel justified in holding onto the remainder of the disputed territory?
+Pending a final peace agreement, was Israel justified in holding onto the “disputed territory”?

-International jurist Stephen Schwebel researched and reported on the legal principles governing the acquisition of land in a war of self-defense; he wrote:
+International jurist Stephen Schwebel researched the legal principles governing the acquisition of land in a war of self-defense.
+His conclusions:

 Has Israel made reasonable efforts to end “the occupation” and achieve a two-state solution?

-A breakthrough occurred a decade after the Six-Day War, when, in 1977, Egyptian President Anwar Sadat paid a surprise visit to Israel and addressed the Knesset, shattering the wall of distrust.
-He partnered with Israeli Prime Minister Menachem Begin and two years later concluded a peace treaty; consequently Israel withdrew from 100 percent of the Sinai, three-quarters of all the land Israel had acquired in June 1967.
+A breakthrough occurred a decade later, in 1977, when Egyptian President Anwar Sadat paid a surprise visit to Israel and addressed the Knesset, shattering the longstanding wall of distrust.
+He partnered with Israeli Prime Minister Menachem Begin and two years later concluded a peace treaty; Israel withdrew from 100 percent of the Sinai, three-quarters of all the land Israel had acquired in June 1967.

-A second milestone took place in the mid-1990s.
-Under the aegis of the diplomatic efforts connected to the Oslo Peace Accords, Jordan’s King Hussein reached a peace treaty with Israeli Prime Minister Yitzhak Rabin.
-Again, Israel relinquished disputed territory (11.5 square miles) claimed by a neighboring state in exchange for peace, an “end of all Jordanian claims” against the Jewish state.
+A second milestone took place in the mid-1990s, as part of the Oslo Peace Process.
+Jordan’s King Hussein reached a peace treaty with Israeli Prime Minister Yitzhak Rabin.
+Again, Israel relinquished portions of disputed territory claimed by a neighboring state in exchange for peace and an “end of all Jordanian claims” against the Jewish state.

-As for the West Bank, back-channel Oslo negotiations between Israelis and Palestinians in 1992 led to eight years of diplomacy.
-Israel accepted the 2000 Clinton Parameters, designed to lead to a resolution of the Israeli-Palestinian conflict.
+As for the West Bank, Israel accepted the 2000 Clinton Parameters.
 Yasser Arafat did not.
-The Palestinian Authority leader refused to surrender his demand that millions of Palestinian refugees be resettled inside pre-1967 Israel, which would have brought an end to an independent Jewish state.
+The Palestinian leader refused to withdraw his demand that millions of Palestinian refugees be resettled inside pre-1967 Israel, which would have brought an end to an independent Jewish state.
 As a frustrated President Clinton said in his memoir, “Arafat never said no [to peace]; he just couldn’t bring himself to say yes.”

-The Israeli effort to resolve the conflict diplomatically resurfaced in 2008.
-In her memoir, Condoleezza Rice, former U.S. secretary of state under President George W. Bush, confirms that Palestinian Authority leader Mahmoud Abbas rejected Israeli Prime Minister Ehud Olmert’s bold proposed territorial concessions, which were even more generous to the Arab side than those of the Clinton plan.
-Rice was amazed by how far the Israeli leader was willing to go.
 Olmert was prepared to give up nearly the entire West Bank, with equivalent land swaps between the parties.
-He also offered to divide Jerusalem, internationalizing the “Holy Basin” in the Old City.
-Rice brought Olmert’s proposal to Abbas in Ramallah.
-Abbas rejected it.
-Echoing Arafat, Abbas told Rice that the PA could not agree to a deal that prevented nearly four million Palestinians from being able to “go home” into pre-1967 Israel.
+He offered to divide Jerusalem, internationalizing the “Holy Basin” in the Old City.
+Abbas told Rice that the PA could not agree to a deal that prevented nearly four million Palestinians from being able to “go home” into pre-1967 Israel.